huggingface/hub-docs/docs/hub/spaces-sdks-streamlit.md

   sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"
 ></iframe>

-Please note that we have added `?embed=true` to the URL, which makes the Streamlit app rendered in embed mode, removing some non-essential parts such as the footer.
+Please note that we have added `?embed=true` to the URL, which activates the embed mode of the Streamlit app, removing some spacers and the footer for slim embeds.

 Additionally, you can checkout [our documentation](./spaces-embed).